Best Low Spread Broker UK

 Sponsored ad.
 67% of retail investor accounts lose money when trading CFDs with this provider.

 Plus500 is a popular CFD trading platform that has grown to new heights in recent years.
 On top of a huge client base, its parent company is listed on the London Stock Exchange.

 Plus500 is also heavily regulated, with licenses from the FCA, ASIC, CySEC, MAS, and others.
 As a CFD trading platform, you will have access to a vast range of asset classes.
 This includes everything from stock CFDs, commodities, bonds, and ETFs.

 However, it is the Plus500 foreign exchange department that stands out for us – especially in terms of spreads.
-For example, For example, you can trade EUR/USD with a dynamic spread of just 0.01% – which is very competitive.
+For example, For example, you have the option to trade EUR/USD with a dynamic spread of just 0.01% – which is very competitive.

 And of course – irrespective of which financial instrument you decide to trade at Plus500, this low spread broker does not charge any commissions.
 As a UK resident, you will also be able to trade with leverage when using Plus500.
 This is capped at 1:30 on major forex pairs and 1:20 on minors and exotics.